You are currently browsing the monthly archive for June 2010.

 …and dad could make that happen.

 Now the thing was, Grampa Bill didn’t want to get a picture with a little camera he’d be holding in his hand.
 He wanted to shoot the picture with a camera that looked like a small accordion and came in a small suitcase.
 It was a film camera, the kind that uses film not in rolls, but in sheets, 4 inches by 5 inches in size.
 You had to look through the actual camera, not a viewfinder, and to be able to see the picture you were about to take, you had to have your head under a dark cloth to focus and frame the shot on the ground glass (think frosted glass) in the back of the camera.
-This image you saw would be upside down and backwards.
+This image you saw on the ground glass would be upside down and backwards.
 When you were satisfied that it was framed right, you shoved a film holder into the back of the camera by the ground glass and from there on out you couldn’t see through it.
 You closed the open shutter and pulled out the slide protecting the film from stray light.
-At that point, it was all set and if you opened the shutter, the film would be exposed, and you’d have your picture.
+Then and only then was everything set.
+If you opened the shutter at that point, the film would be exposed, and you’d have your picture.

 It was, as you can imagine, not a fast process, and you can probably figure out that it’s not a camera you would use to take images of, say, moving objects.